 - An Internet Search.
 A quick web search will undoubtedly turn up many responses for LPCs in your area

 - Online Directories.
-Using internet therapy directories like the one available on Psychology Today can return many options with desired credentials close to home
+Using internet therapy directories can return many options with desired credentials close to home

 - Your Insurance Company.
 A person with insurance can call their company to gain a recommendation for an LPC or another therapist who accepts their insurance coverage